ahmad-1212/recipe-app/README.md

 ## Conclusion

 Thank you for using Recipe App!
-We hope you find it useful for managing your recipes and discovering new dishes.
-If you have any feedback, suggestions, or questions, please feel free to contact us.
-We would love to hear from you!
+I hope you find it useful for managing your recipes and discovering new dishes.
+If you have any feedback, suggestions, or questions, please feel free to contact me.
+I would love to hear from you!